 Images provided by Brendan Shyrane and StrongMen

 Brendan Shryane looks to raise £40,000 climbing Mount Kilimanjaro

-With the event providing men with opportunity to share their individual experiences with one another as they embrace the outdoors.
+He joined the StrongMen event called Weekenders, which provides men with the opportunity to share their individual experiences with one another as they embrace the outdoors.

+Images provided by Brendan Shyrane and StrongMen